 The Appreciation and Rent Potential Is Significant

-Both real estate and rent have appreciated far faster than in the past decade.
+Both real estate and rental rates have appreciated far faster than in the past decade.
 That appreciation has meant that multifamily properties are in more demand than ever.
 Indeed, rent climbed 10% in 65 of 150 major metropolitan areas.
 Perhaps even more surprising is that these high rents did not deter people from occupying the units.
 The occupancy rate rose to 96.5% in 2021, surpassing the previous record set back in 2000.
+Rental rates and tenant retention is strong; according to the latest study by moody analytics,

-These two factors – high occupancy and high rents – mean that multifamily properties will likely be excellent sources of passive monthly income, but they will also have strong appreciation potential.
-After all, if rents keep rising, so will the building’s value as a money-making mechanism to another investor.
+These factors – high occupancy and high rents – mean that multifamily properties will likely be excellent sources of passive monthly i.
+Still, they will also have strong appreciation potential.
+After all, if rents keep rising (fueled by strong demand and the lack of supply) so will the building’s value as a money-making mechanism to another investor.

 Multifamily Investing Now Means Stability in Many Markets